 "As an Agroforestry Extension Agent, I help farmers plant trees by creating live fencing and cashew pepineers (seeds started in soil-filled bags in nurseries).
 I have been working with a wonderful female farmer, Binta Diallo.
 She has already demonstrated her hardworking and dedicated personality through helping me plan a moringa training in her community and is already keeping an impressive garden, complete with trees, of her own.

 "I love working at the grassroots level.
-I applied for the agriculture/agroforestry sector because I truly believe in the value of multi-purpose trees which help prevent erosion, bring nutritious fruits, help fight climate change, enhance soil quality, and provide income generating opportunities."
+I applied for the Agriculture sector because I truly believe in the value of multipurpose trees that help prevent erosion, bring nutritious fruits, help fight climate change, enhance soil quality, and provide income-generating opportunities."

 4. Charles Reilly III, The Philippines

-"As an agriculture Volunteer, I enjoy getting to use my full set of experiences for problem solving, especially with the amount of information needed [for my primary project] of designing land use maps.
-The experience of working with others, traversing unknown areas, and the ability to fully use my full creative tool belt each day where problems, personalities, and situations are always changing have lead me to a deeper understanding of myself and those whom I have had the privilege to work with.
-Through these shared experiences, a closer understanding of culture, identity, and friendships has blossomed into something unique and long lasting.
-Going beyond the information that is in front of you and finding the 'Aha!' moment of figuring a problem out is one of the greatest joys I get to experience; and it happens on a daily basis."
+"As an Agriculture Volunteer, I enjoy getting to use my full set of experiences for problem-solving, especially with the amount of information needed [for my primary project] of designing land-use maps.
+The experience of working with others, traversing unknown areas, and the ability to fully use my full creative tool belt each day, where problems, personalities, and situations are always changing, has led me to a deeper understanding of myself and those whom I have had the privilege to work with.
+Through these shared experiences, a closer understanding of culture, identity, and friendships has blossomed into something unique and lasting.
+Going beyond the information that is in front of you and finding the 'Aha!' moment of figuring a problem out is one of the greatest joys I get to experience.
+And it happens on a daily basis."

 5. Daniela Lopez, Paraguay

-"I originally applied as an environment Volunteer.
+"I originally applied as an Environment Volunteer.
 I was really torn because I didn’t have any experience with agriculture.
 I got advice from my Peace Corps Recruiter and she told me that I could still potentially do environmental projects since it’s all so interrelated.
-I realize now that one of the keys to sustainable agriculture is environmental stewardship and I’m really glad I still decided to come because I’ve discovered a new found passion for food security and organic food production.
-I still also have the opportunity to participate in environmental projects in my site."
+I realize now that one of the keys to sustainable agriculture is environmental stewardship and I’m really glad I still decided to come because I’ve discovered a newfound passion for food security and organic food production.
+I still also have the opportunity to participate in environmental projects at my site."